Am0rphous/Awesome/Hacking/Hacking - README.md

    - [The OXID Resolver (Part 1)]](https://airbus-cyber-security.com/the-oxid-resolver-part-1-remote-enumeration-of-network-interfaces-without-any-authentication) – Remote enumeration of network interfaces without any authentication.
    - [The OXID Resolver (Part 2)](https://airbus-cyber-security.com/the-oxid-resolver-part-2-accessing-a-remote-object-inside-dcom) – Accessing a Remote Object inside DCOM.
  - [MasScan](https://github.com/robertdavidgraham/masscan) - TCP port scanner, spews SYN packets asynchronously, scanning entire Internet in under 5 minutes.
+ - [Naabu](https://github.com/projectdiscovery/naabu) - A fast port scanner written in go with focus on reliability and simplicity.
+Designed to be used in combination with other tools for attack surface discovery in bug bounties and pentests.
  - [WhatBreach](https://github.com/Ekultek/WhatBreach) - _OSINT tool to find breached emails, databases, pastes, and relevant information._

  ### OSINT